-There are four main types of tea, all of which are made from the leaves of the Camellia sinensis plant: black, green, white, and oolong.
+There are four main types of tea: black, green, white, and oolong.
+They are all made from the leaves of the Camellia sinensis plant.
 Black and green teas make up the majority of the tea consumed around the world.
-Black teas are considerably more popular in Europe and North America, while the Eastern Hemisphere tends to favor green tea, particularly China and Japan.
+Black tea is considerably more popular in Europe and North America.
+Countries in the Eastern Hemisphere, particularly China and Japan, tend to favor green tea.

 Green tea and black tea are prepared differently, which accounts for their differences.
-Whereas green tea is made when tea leaves are dried and steamed very soon after harvest, black tea comes from tea leaves that are oxidized, or allowed to brown.
-The oxidation process causes the formation of two compounds, theaflavins and thearubigins, which give black tea its distinctive taste and color, and also its possible health benefits.
+Green tea is made when tea leaves are dried and steamed very soon after harvest.
+Black tea is made using oxidized tea leaves.
+This means they’re allowed to wilt and brown after being picked.
+The oxidation process causes the formation of two compounds: theaflavins and thearubigins.
+These compounds give black tea its distinctive taste and color, and also its possible health benefits.

 - Green tea has more than twice the antioxidant potential of black tea.